-Dr. Jackson is a member of the Phi Beta Sigma Fraternity, Inc. and the Grand Boule, Sigma Pi Phi Fraternity and serves on the ministerial staff of Macedonia Baptist Church, Heathsville, VA.Dr. & Mrs. Jackson presently reside in Daytona Beach, Florida.
-They are the proud parents of two children and three grandchildren.
+Dr. Jackson is a member of the Phi Beta Sigma Fraternity, Inc. and the Grand Boule, Sigma Pi Phi Fraternity, and is a member of Allen Chapel A.M.E.
+Church in Daytona Beach, Florida.

 For 50 years, Dr. Jackson has been married to Florence Evora Jackson -- his lifelong friend, love and supporter.
 They are the proud parents of two children and grandparents of three.